|

 Who wants to know anyway?

 Dreams are easy to forget.
-But the stuff dreams are made of are not.
-I
+But the stuff

-started to record my dreams in summer 2001 after I saw a 50 Austrian Schilling
+of 2001 after I saw a 50 Austrian Schilling (ATS) bill on a refrigerator

-(ATS) bill on a refrigerator at a party in Brooklyn.
-I was wondering about
+at a party in Brooklyn.
+I was wondering about the decorative functions

-the decorative functions of Austrian money in the USA.
-I was told Sigmund
+of Austrian money in the USA.
+I was told Sigmund Freud is depicted on

-Freud is depicted on it.
-This was a surprise to me, after using this money
+it.
+This was a surprise to me, who had used this money for so many years

-for so many years without being aware of it.
-I soon learned that many
+without being aware of it.
+I soon learned that many fellow Austrians ignored

-fellow Austrians ignored this little fact as well.
-I found it peculiar
+this little fact as well.
+I found it peculiar and indicative of Freuds

-and indicative of Freuds writing itself.
-With the looming introduction
+writing itself.
+With the looming introduction of the new European currency,

-of the new European currency, Austrian legal tender was doomed to disappear.
+Austrian legal tender was doomed to disappear.
+During the remaining eight

-artwork entitled Das Zählen der letzten Tage der Sigmund Freud Banknote,
+which I entitled Das Zählen der letzten Tage der Sigmund Freud Banknote,

 translated as The counting of the last days of the Sigmund Freud money.